Franz Vital Lusser: Career

 After the breakthrough of the Gotthard Tunnel, Lusser would move on to oversee the expansion of Chiasso railway station from 1881 to 1882.
 For the next 10 years, he went abroad, where he worked on the Belgrad–Vranje railway section in Serbia and the Lefke railway section in Turkey with the Anatolian Railway Company.

 Lusser returned to Switzerland in 1892 to lead the construction of the Albis Tunnel on the Thalwil-Arth-Goldau railway.
 Although he had initially failed to gather enough funds for the required security deposit the first time the NOB published an invitation to tender, he was able to secure the contract the second time after founding the Franz Lusser & Cie company.
 Notably, he was able to complete it one year earlier than planned in 1894 and below budget, despite it being the second-longest tunnel of Switzerland at that time.

 Afterwards, Lusser opened an engineering bureau in Zug where he would offer consultancy services.
 As a consultant, he was involved with the construction of multiple power plants, as well as with tunnels such as the Albula Tunnel in the Grisons and the Bohinj Tunnel, his last project abroad.

-In 1910, the Federal Council elected Lusser as vice president for the Kreisdirektion V (directorate of district Zurich) at the Swiss Federal Railways; he took office on 1 April of the same year.
+In 1910, the Federal Council elected Lusser as vice president for the Kreisdirektion V (directorate of the Gotthard railway) at the Swiss Federal Railways; he took office on 1 April of the same year.
 However, by 31 December 1910, he was forced to step down as he had suffered a stroke and was partially paralyzed as a result.